A growth mindset unlocks success, happiness, and fulfillment.

 While the education system focuses too much on standardized test scores, we can teach kids that success is more than test performance.
 Praise their efforts rather than their outcomes, and help them learn how to change their approach when things aren’t working.

-Allow kids to make mistakes, and allow them to get better on their own.
+Allow kids to make mistakes and to get better on their own.
 Instill a passion for learning for its own sake rather than as a necessary classroom evil.

-Give your kids room to grow and develop on their own.
+Give your kids room to grow and develop on their own, and they will.

 Growth Mindset Critical for Success